tejaswinidhusa/cypress-exercise/README.md

 The rest of this file contains the boilerplate from create react app:

+## Execute the cypress test for exercise.js

+In the project directory, you can run:

+### sudo ./node_modules/.bin/cypress run --spec cypress/integration/exercise.js

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).